 Back in the 1960s in his native Britain, Birmingham-born Anthony Slide co-founded and co-published The Silent Picture, in his own words, “the first serious quarterly devoted to the art and history of the silent film.”

 Since then, he has authored dozens of film books, among them Early American Cinema, The Big V: A History of the Vitagraph Company, The Silent Feminists, and Silent Players.
 Two of them – The American Film Industry: A Historical Dictionary (1986) and The Encyclopedia of Vaudeville (1994) – were named Outstanding Reference Source of the Year by the American Library Association.

 Slide, whom Lillian Gish once called “our preeminent historian of the silent film,” has also directed several documentaries, including Portrait of Blanche Sweet, about the popular D.W.
 Griffith discovery, and Vi: Portrait of a Silent Star, about top Metro Pictures actress Viola Dana.

 If that weren’t all, he has taken part in quite a few Q&As for Alt Film Guide that should be of interest to the movie buff, the film scholar, and everything in between.
-Here are links to eight of them:
+Here are links to nine of them: